MrVineetPatil/Automatic_stock_trading_with_deep_reinforcement_learning/README.md

-# Deep Reinforcement Learning for Trading
+# Automated Stock Trading using Deep Reinforcement Learning

 This repository provides the code for a Reinforcement Learning trading agent with its trading environment that works with both simulated and historical market data.
 This was inspired by [OpenAI Gym](https://gym.openai.com/) framework.